Frank Flavin Photography

 Metro + Moose

 Anchorage might appear at first glance to be a typical American city, but closer exploration shows some surprising facets of urban life in Alaska.
-The city’s 300,000 human residents share their space with an estimated 1,500 moose, not to mention bald eagles, bears, beavers, Dall sheep, and the occasional lynx.
+The city’s nearly 300,000 human residents share their space with an estimated 1,500 moose, not to mention bald eagles, bears, beavers, Dall sheep, and the occasional lynx.
 King and silver salmon fill Ship Creek all summer long, drawing anglers to one of the world’s only urban salmon fisheries.
 Just a block away, the Alaska Railroad’s largest passenger depot is at the center of train travel, as it has been for more than a century.
-For access to spots beyond the reach of road or rail, with many sightseeing tours by plane or helicopter take off from the city.
-A bustling seaplane base at Lake Hood has planes casting off from docks near hotels and homes.
-There are around 600 takeoffs and landings on the big days, and many sightseeing tours by plane or helicopter.
+Access spots beyond the reach of road or rail with many sightseeing tours by plane or helicopter departing from the city.
+A bustling seaplane base at Lake Hood can have around 600 takeoffs and landings on a big day.

 The aerial view says a great deal about Anchorage.
 Flying over the city, green is the prevailing color.
-Broad natural spaces like Far North Bicentennial Park, Kincaid Park are set aside.
+Broad natural spaces like Far North Bicentennial Park and Kincaid Park are set aside.
 Paths following Chester and Campbell creeks knit the city together in a network of paved trails.

 Farther east, the Chugach Mountains rise quickly.
 Filled with trails, glaciers, rivers, and wildlife, the Chugach are where locals go to unwind and enjoy the outdoors.
 One of the largest state parks in the nation is 20 minutes or less from most offices and neighborhoods.